potatoenergy/potatoenergy.site/content/blog/gpt/gpt-gpt4free.en.md

 title: "GPT4Free Python Version"
 ---

 ### GPT4Free is a project which is an attempt to provide the possibility of using the GPT-4 language model for free.
-GPT-4 (Generative Pre-trained Transformer 4) is an artificial intelligence model developed by OpenAI that is based on the Transformer architecture and is designed to generate text based on given input data.
+GPT-4 (Generative Pre-trained Transformer 4) is an artificial intelligence model developed by OpenAI that is based on the Transformer architecture and is designed to generate text based on given input data

 GPT-4 is capable of understanding and generating natural language, has a wide range of knowledge and can help in various tasks such as text generation, answering questions, customer support and others.
 It learns from huge amounts of text data and is able to understand the context and meaning of a given question or text.